 I started my professional life as Secretary to the Dean of Summer Sessions, Pennsylvania State University (1956-1959).
 After giving birth to four children (1959-1965), I returned to the work force as Managing Editor of the Journal of Geology at the University of Chicago Press (1967-1972).
 From 1974 to 1983 I was on the faculty of the Harrington Institute of Interior Design in Chicago.
 I taught classes in Interior Design and co-taught History of Architecture.
 After three years working for an interior design firm in Chicago, I founded my own Interior Design business, named Intekton, in 1977.
 I am a professional member of the International Interior Design Association.

-As I phase out my interior design work, I find that writing provides a stimulating occupation in my retirement years.
+Following the retirement of my interior design business, I find that writing provides a stimulating occupation.
 After the initial research is complete and I have an outline formulated, an inner voice takes over and guides me through the writing process.

 I have recently completed a monograph: Eva Maddox: Innovator, Designer, Educator published by The Images Publishing Group, Australia in November, 2017.
 Currently, I am writing an essay on Carrie Estelle Doheny and her book collecting, and editing other essays on 20th Century women leaders in the world of books for a publication to celebrate the 90th Anniversary of the Zamorano Club, Los Angeles.